 - 2. If the sum of the fleet's Utility Body Type and Special Hauler Body Type is 75% or more, then the fleet will be categorized as Specialized/Utility. - 3.
 If 75% or more of the fleet's Body Type is Dry Van or Chassis then: - a.
 If 75% or more of the fleet's Operation is Truckload then the fleet will be categorized as TL/Dry Van. - b.
 If 75% or more of the fleet's Operation is Less than Truckload then the fleet will be categorized as LTL/Dry Van. - c.
 If 75% or more of the fleet's Operation is Package then the fleet will be categorized as Package. - d.
-If 75% or more of the fleet's Operation is Expedited then the fleet will be categorized as Expedited. - e.
-If none of the above (a through d) are true, then the fleet will be categorized as Mixed. - 4.
+If 75% or more of the fleet's Operation is Expedited then the fleet will be categorized as Expedited. - 4.
 Otherwise, if none of the above conditions exist the fleet will be categorized as a Mixed fleet.